Update: This project is currently in the phase of laying fabric, and is expected to be complete within the next 45 days.

 The City of Westlake will contract out a bid consisting of replacing 8,000 feet of 12 inch watermain, along with repairing sections of the existing storm and sanitary sewer.
 Including the rehabilitation of manholes and catch basins, followed by the removal and replacement of the top 3 inches of pavement.
 This project's bid opening was on April 3, 2017 and has been awarded to DiGioia-Suburban Excavating.
 View Bid Tabulations

-Traffic Impact: Bradley Rd. will be closed to through traffic north of Hilliard Blvd. to Detroit Road from Monday, April 24 until the fall.
+Update: Individual water taps are currently being installed.
+Please remember that Bradley Rd. is closed to through traffic from Hilliard Blvd. to Detroit Road until the fall.
 Local access only.

 2017 Asphalt Pavement Rehabilitation with Asphalt Overlay on Various Streets